codeigniter4/CodeIgniter4/user_guide_src/source/general/logging.rst

 * **debug** - Detailed debug information.
 * **info** - Interesting events in your application, like a user logging in, logging SQL queries, etc.
 * **notice** - Normal, but significant events in your application.
-* **warning** - Exceptional occurrences that are not errors, like the user of deprecated APIs, poor use of an API, or other undesirable things that are not necessarily wrong.
+* **warning** - Exceptional occurrences that are not errors, like the use of deprecated APIs, poor use of an API, or other undesirable things that are not necessarily wrong.
 * **error** - Runtime errors that do not require immediate action but should typically be logged and monitored.
 * **critical** - Critical conditions, like an application component not available, or an unexpected exception.
 * **alert** - Action must be taken immediately, like when an entire website is down, the database unavailable, etc.